 Weave in your ends, and block if desired.

-Below, you can follow along with me through all 5 rounds to make a Sincerity Square together:
+Below, you can follow along with me through all 5 rounds to make a Blanket Square together.

 Final Thoughts